tibetiroka/project-MCM/README.md

 As a free and open-spource game, McLeod Massacre was created by the fan community, and we are hoping to keep it that way.
 You are allowed to create your own extensions that can make it into this game after they complete the review process.

+You can find more detailed contributor information in the [credits](https://github.com/DartProductions/project-MCM/blob/engine-dev/src/main/resources/extract/credits.txt) file.